rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ## 4.20.4 Information covered by labels, etc.

 <a name="4.20.4.1">4.20.4.1</a> If any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
-If the original details are visible or otherwise available, transcribe or give them in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.3.5](/DCRMR/ppdm/Note-on-publication-statement/#4.206.3.5)).
+If the original details are visible or otherwise available, transcribe or give them in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.3.5](/DCRMR/ppdm/Note-on-publication-statement/#4.206.3.5)).

 >Example:
 >Publication statement: <CITE>New York : Perris & Browne, publishers of insurance maps, no. 13, Chambers Street, [1861?]</CITE>
 >Note on publication statement: <CITE>Imprint from printed label affixed to top right corner of title page</CITE>

 <a name="4.20.4.2">4.20.4.2</a> For printed materials with manuscript overwrite, use judgment in determining whether or not the overwrite should be transcribed as the publication statement or as item-specific information.
-In case of doubt, consider the manuscript overwrite to be item-specific information and record as a [note on item](/DCRMR/notes-on-items/Note-on-item/) (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).
+In case of doubt, consider the manuscript overwrite to be item-specific information and record as a [Note on item](/DCRMR/notes-on-items/Note-on-item/) (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).

 ## 4.20.5 Elements relating to publication, distribution, etc. vs. elements relating to manufacture